 Survivors' memories are only worsened by the stressful environment of police questioning, which, as we see play out when Marie is continuously interrogated by the Washington detectives, can hinder memory retrieval.

 "If you're sitting there across from an investigator who doesn't convey warmth and care and empathy and understanding, who's not connected and empowering you, then you are going to feel unsafe with this person — it's just going to stress you out," Hopper continues.
 The more you're pressed for details, the more stressed you get, and thus the more fragmented your memory becomes.
-"The guys is like, 'Well how come you don't remember this?
+"The guys are like, 'Well how come you don't remember this?
 Well how come you don't remember that?'
 It's a vicious cycle."

 Instead, the key to interviewing rape survivors is using an "open-ended, narrative approach that elicits sensory details," investigator Tom Tremblay and clinical psychologist David Lisak told Slate.
 This means asking questions about what they smelled, felt, or heard in order to slowly gather information — a method that goes against everything police are traditionally taught about setting up key facts and a set timeline.

-In Unbelievable, Colorado detective Karen Duvall (Merrit Wever) employs this method with Amber, gently asking her about any details she can recall.
+In Unbelievable, Colorado detective Karen Duvall (Merritt Wever) employs this method with Amber, gently asking her about any details she can recall.
 And in the end, it's Duvall — along with veteran detective Grace Rasmussen (Toni Collette) — who solve the case.

 Of course, Unbelievable is far from the first time scrutiny has been raised about the way rape cases are investigated.
-And slowly, some changes have been made.
+And slowly, some changes have been made, even across the globe.
 In Zanzibar, they've created a "gender desk" in the police station where women can report an assault to someone — often another woman — specially trained in handling "sexually based offenses."
 And in Denmark, Amnesty International researcher Helle Jacobsen has been pushing to change the country's "antiquated" definition of rape so that police understand the definition of rape is any sexual encounter without consent, not just a sexual encounter in which a woman is brutalized enough to be visibly and plainly believed.

-But if anything, Unbelievable underscores the urgency and importance of implementing this training widely and swiftly.
+If anything, Unbelievable underscores the urgency and importance of implementing this training widely and swiftly.
 At the end of the show, Marie asks the Washington detectives to "do better" for survivors in the future.
 This is how they can.